iiab/iiab/roles/remoteit/README.md

 1. Run `sudo iiab-remoteit-off`

-2. If want to completely remove all remote.it software and its settings, also run:
+2. If you want to completely remove all remote.it software and its settings, also run:

    ```
    sudo apt purge "remoteit*"